felixlopz/hubrise-test-task/content/docs/en/overview.md

 app_info:
   category: Middleware
   availability: Worldwide
-  price_range: €25 / month.
+  price_range: €25 / month
   contact: contact@hubrise.com / support@hubrise.com
 ---

 HubRise is a middleware platform that connects third party solutions.
 It provides a single interface to an ever growing ecosystem of integrated applications.
 Typical use cases include:

-- point of sale systems
+- Point of sale systems
-- online ordering
+- Online ordering
-- delivery management
+- Delivery management
-- delivery services
+- Delivery services
-- eMarketing (SMS/emailing)
+- E-Marketing (SMS/emailing)
-- loyalty management
+- Loyalty management
-- food ordering platforms
+- Food ordering platforms
-- business intelligence
+- Operations management
-- stock management
+- Inventory management
-- pay at the table
+- Pay at the table
 - ... and more!

 With HubRise, you can track orders from all connected solutions, share customer lists between your solutions, and manage your product catalogs from a single platform.